 Mistake #2: Ignoring the hips and the upper back (thoracic spine).
 Tennis, like many sports, involves a lot of rotation.
 If you play tennis but are tight in the hips or upper back, you are leaving your lower back to deal with all of that rotation, and the low back isn’t very good at that.
 Improving your hip and upper back mobility will allow your body to move more efficiently, which means your low back won’t have to take on as big a load.
 If you find your back gets tight when you play, odds are that your hips and/or upper back need some attention.
 Start stretching and strengthening your hips and upper back for optimal on court performance.
 Here is one of my favourite exercises to help accomplish this.

 Mistake #3: Assuming that tight hamstrings means you need to stretch your hamstrings.
 While this is sometimes the case, more often hamstrings get tight because we ask them to do too much.
-The human body is really cool in that every muscle has a primary job and a backup job.
+The human body is really cool in that every muscle has a primary job and at least one backup job.
 In the case of hamstrings, the primary job is to bend the knee, and the secondary job is to straighten the hips.
 The glutes (aka your butt) straighten your hips as their primary job.
 If the glutes are weak, they don’t do a very good job of straightening the hips, which means your brain calls on your hamstrings to take over.
 This works for a while, but the extra work can overtax the hamstrings, which can make them feel tight.
 If you constantly stretch your hamstrings but they still always feel tight, try strengthening your glutes instead.

 Mistake #5: forgetting that core is more than just abs.
 I don’t think anyone would dispute that the core is relevant in most sports, especially sports like tennis where we use it to transfer power from the ground, through the legs, the core, and the arm, to the racket.
 A strong core is essential, but it is important to understand that your core has three dimensions, and forces in tennis are primarily rotational.
 Since rotation is a big part of our game, why would we only train our abs?
 They are important for maintaining a strong and healthy body, as well as for sport performance, but in a sport like tennis, our obliques (the core muscles on our sides that come across the body) are even more important.
 These are the muscles we use to transfer energy to our arms, and these are the muscles that stabilize our core during our stroke so we have control.
-Half kneeling cable lifts is a great example of a rotary core stability exercise.
+Half-kneeling cable lifts is a great example of a rotary core stability exercise.
 It might be the single best exercise you can do for your tennis game.